 When it comes to the question of pricing differences between these two products, the good news is that both offer freemium models that include all basic services.

-Slack includes unlimited public and private channels, a 10,000 message log, file sharing, and 5GB of total storage.
+Slack includes unlimited public and private channels, a 10,000 message log, file sharing, and 5GB of total storage for Slack users.

 Teams includes unlimited messages, guest access screen sharing, and 2GB of storage.